 2019 Drop-in visits – all welcome

 In response to requests from our local community, this summer of 2019, we will be open to the public during the periods when volunteers are on site working in the nature reserve.
 These visits are envisaged as opportunities for local people to come along and self-guide through the nature reserve.
 There will not be organised activities but a cup of tea or coffee will be available.
 Please note that only assistance dogs are allowed on site.
 Please contact us by email if you require further information.

 Autumn Open Days 2018

 Three great events took place this autumn.
 A section of our meadow had been cleared ready for wildflowers and during the 23 September open day children were able to sow seeds donated through the Kew’s Grow Wild initiative.
 On 13 October our annual volunteering Make a Difference Day (MADD) tackled the conversion of the rather dilapidated donkey shed into a bird hide by re-felting the roof, replacing some of the woodwork, creating observation windows, levelling the surface within the building and creating a safe access route.
 “Imaginary Creatures” was the theme for a half-term children’s craft event.
 There were numerous inventive creations by the 61 children during an afternoon of colouring, modelling, sticking and cutting out.
 Face painting and an activity to explore the nature reserve also took place.
 More …

-Educational Year 2017-2018: It’s been an amazing year with many challenges.
+Educational Year 2017-2018: It was an amazing year with many challenges.
 This year 1663 children aged 3 to 18 attended with 472 wonderful adults and teachers.
 A big thanks for all the parents, teachers and staff that came along to help out with the school visits.
 Your help is essential and much appreciated.